Skip to content

 Configure Secrets

-• These same Secrets would be added to your fork of a repository for Other Apps
+• These Secrets are added to your fork of LoopWorkspace and work for any branch (main or dev, for example)

 1. Return to your forked copy of LoopWorkspace